More Display Options

 and notice how the boxes change positions relative to each other.

-displays soon.
+We'll revisit grid and flex displays soon.
 For now, there's not much for

 you to do here.
 I only wanted you to get a sense of the possibilities.
 But you

-can play around with some of the values in the grid
+can play around with some of the values in the grid and flex classes.
+For

-example, what if you changed the justify-content
+example, what if you changed the justify-content property to start or

-?
-What if you changed grid-template-columns
+center?
+What if you changed grid-template-columns to repeate(2, 1fr)?

 When you're done tinkering, click the ✔ button.